 3 that systems using HAPS in the band 31-31.3 GHz, in accordance with resolves 1 above, shall not cause harmful interference to the radio astronomy service having a primary allocation in the band 31.3-31.8 GHz, taking into account the protection criterion given in the relevant ITU-R Recommendation in the RA series.
-In order to ensure the protection of satellite passive services, the level of unwanted power density into the HAPS ground station antenna in the band 31.3-31.8 GHz shall be limited to −106 dB(W/MHz) under clear-sky conditions and may be increased up to −100 dB(W/MHz) under rainy conditions to mitigate fading due to rain, provided that the effective impact on the passive satellite does not exceed the impact under clear-sky conditions;
+In order to ensure the protection of satellite passive services, the level of unwanted power density into the HAPS ground station antenna in the band 31.3-31.8 GHz shall be limited to −106 dB(W/MHz) under clear-sky conditions and may be increased up to −100 dB(W/MHz) under rainy conditions to mitigate fading due to rain, provided that the effective impact on the passive satellite does not exceed the impact under clear-sky conditions

+3 bis that for the purpose of protecting the fixed service systems in neighbouring administrations in the band 31-31.3 GHz, the power flux density limit per HAPS platform station at the surface of the Earth in neighbouring administrations shall not exceed the following pfd mask in dBW/m2/MHz, without the explicit agreement from the affected administration:

+[NOTE TO FCC: This mask should be ,provided, using the correct formula and relevant ITU-R Recommendations, once the correct Recommendation to use is identified.]

-4 that the administrations listed in Nos.
-5.537A and 5.543A which intend to implement systems using HAPS in the fixed service in the bands 27.9-28.2 GHz and 31-31.3 GHz shall seek explicit agreement of concerned administrations with regard to their stations of primary services to ensure that the conditions in Nos.
-5.537A and 5.543A are met, and those administrations in Region 2 which intend to implement systems using HAPS in the fixed service in these bands shall seek explicit agreement of concerned administrations with regard to their stations of services operating in accordance with the Table of Frequency Allocations of Article 5 to ensure that the conditions in resolves 1 and resolves 3 are met;
+4 that the administrations which intend to implement systems using HAPS in the fixed service in the bands 27.9-28.2 GHz and 31-31.3 GHz shall seek explicit agreement of concerned administrations with regard to their stations of primary services to ensure that the conditions in this Resolution are met, and those administrations which intend to implement systems using HAPS in the fixed service in these bands shall seek explicit agreement of concerned administrations with regard to their stations of services operating in accordance with the Table of Frequency Allocations of Article 5 to ensure that the conditions in resolves 1 and resolves 3 are met;

 5 that administrations planning to implement a HAPS system pursuant to resolves 1 above shall notify the frequency assignment(s) by submitting all mandatory elements of Appendix 4 to the Radiocommunication Bureau for the examination of compliance with resolves 3 and 4 above,